jojorichard/Fluorescence_Raman_normalisation/README.md

 git clone https://github.com/jojorichard/Fluorescence_Raman_normalisation.git .
 ```
 Then add and commit changes as usual.

-Contributions from third parties or the implementation of the reading of a file format not yet supported are of course welcome.
-To see how to implement support for the new format, refer to "Implementation of a new file format" in the documentation section.
+Contributions from third parties are welcomed.
+Indeed, the implementation of a new function reading new file formats would be greatly be appreciated.
+To see how to implement it, please refer to "Implementation of a new file format" in the documentation section.

 ## 🔎 Run test and coverage
 ```